 - Or kick chocolate to the curb for a minute and consider making this rich butterscotch ice cream sauce or spiced pumpkin caramel to drizzle on top.

 - Use a couple of scoops to make the best root beer float ever.

-- Serve a scoop on top of your favorite cherry cobbler or blueberry peach pie.
+- Serve a scoop on top of your favorite cherry cobbler, bread pudding, or blueberry peach pie.

 - Gluten-free?
 Go for a slice of this amazing gluten-free apple pie from my friend Sandi.